Gymnelinae: Characteritics

 Gymnelinae eelpouts have an elongate body and tail.
 Their branchiostegal membranes have a wide joint with the isthmus, the gill slit typically reaches to around the centre of the base of the pectoral fin, although it may just be a small pore placed high above the pectoral fin.
-There is normall a poer between the eyes.
+There is normally a pore between the eyes.
 The caudal fin has between 5 and 12 rays.
-There are between 4 and 8 suborbital bonmes which form a semicircular ridge around the eye. there are usually no spines in the fins.
+There are between 4 and 8 suborbital bones which form a semicircular ridge around the eye. there are usually no spines in the fins.
 Most of the species are between 10 and 20 cm in length but the largest is Gymnelus viridis which has a maximum published total length of 56 cm.

 Distribution

 Gymnelinae eelpouts are mostly found in the North Pacific with one genus, Melanostigma being found around the world, and another, Seleniolycus, being restricted to the Southern Ocean.